-In my normal job at Intelligence Software I spend my time developing recruitment software, clever recruitment ideas and techniques to help recruiters make more placements.
+In my normal job at Intelligence Software, I spend my time developing recruitment software, clever recruitment ideas, and techniques to help recruiters make more placements.
 Recruitment has never been a simple process and if anything it is becoming more complicates.
-In this series of Webinars I’ll be talking about the many things that recruiters can do to recruit more effectively.
+In this series of Webinars, I’ll be talking about the many things that recruiters can do to recruit more effectively.

 (“Quantity Surveyor” OR QS OR RICS) AND London

 Finally, notice that I have used brackets ( ) around all the OR terms and before the AND London, this is important because computers are not that smart and may not know that London is a place and not some specific type of Quantity Surveyor.
 As a general rule, when using AND and OR together you will need brackets.

 Then to perform a NOT search, simply use a – character immediately before the word or phrase.
-For example if you do not want to find estate agents, who may also be members of the RICS then add –“estate agent” to the search string.
+For example, if you do not want to find estate agents, who may also be members of the RICS then add –“estate agent” to the search string.

-Unfortunately LinkedIn has many different types of pages as well as profiles.
+Unfortunately, LinkedIn has many different types of pages as well as profiles.
 I can remove these by telling Google I don’t want directory pages or Group pages etc by using the –inurl: operator

 This will give you good results and should show just LinkedIn profile pages.

 Linkedin searches work in a different way to Google.
-Firstly its search is based on my LinkedIn network, this means it limits who I see and how much information it gives me about each profile.
-LinkedIn search does however give me lots of wonderful filters so I can get to the people I want to recruit.
+Firstly, its search is based on my LinkedIn network.
+Tis means it limits who I see and how much information it gives me about each profile.
+LinkedIn search does, however, give me lots of wonderful filters so I can get to the people I want to recruit.